19 Sep Advances in Interoperability

-Critical infrastructure—such as hospitals, utilities and public transportation—is the backbone of the United States economy, and the vitality of these resources is congruent with the health and wealth of the nation.
+Hospitals, utilities and public transportation are examples of critical infrastructure which is the backbone of the United States economy, and the vitality of these resources is congruent with the health and wealth of the nation.
 These resources are mostly privately owned, but having the opportunity to bring these resources into the communications plan before the event was critical for LSE security.

 After the power outage at Super Bowl 49, Pacific Gas and Electric Company (PG&E) was brought into the planning stages for Super Bowl 50 and agreed to share video with other participating agencies.
 The relationship established with PG&E prior to the actual event made the communications resource sharing smooth and streamlined during the pre-game events and on game day.

 Another critical resource involved with information sharing and situational awareness at Super Bowl 50 was the California Department of Transportation (Caltrans), which was able to share messaging boards, traffic flow, and surveillance cameras.
 With massive amounts of people moving between multiple locations in the San Francisco and Santa Clara areas, the ability to share information between Caltrans and the EOCs was highly beneficial for all parties involved.